 The area hardly gets any visitors because there aren’t any signs promoting it and because it’s overshadowed by the more dramatic Rockefeller Loop, which is where the biggest trees are.
 If you’d like to literally get off the beaten track, though, this engaging hike is a good option.

 This trail can normally be hiked between June and September.
-After September there won't be a bridge, but if you don't mind getting wet it can still be easy to wade across the creek as late as November.
-At other times of year, Bull Creek will probably be too high to cross.
+After September there won’t be a bridge, but if you don’t mind getting your shoes wet it can still be easy to wade across the creek as late as November.
+At other times of year, Bull Creek is likely to be too high to cross.